-↓ We assess all grant applications
+We assess all grant applications

 The Community Grants Hub will assess applications against eligibility criteria and notify you if you are not eligible.
-If you are eligible, DVA will assess your application against the assessment criteria including an overall consideration of value with money and compare it to other applications.
+If you are eligible, DVA will assess your application against the assessment criteria including an overall consideration of value with money and compare it to other applications in the same batch.